 A breast revision, or secondary breast surgery, is any aesthetic breast surgery done for someone who has previously had aesthetic breast surgery.
 While breast implants can last for years, they are not considered lifetime devices, meaning that many people who have breast augmentation with implants will want or need to have another surgery related to their implants sometime in the future.

-There are a number of reasons why women in Boston may consider breast revision surgery.
+There are a number of reasons why women may consider breast revision surgery.
 Some of the most common are:

 Very rarely, the breast implant shell can break.
 This is called implant rupture and it can occur in both saline and silicone implants.
 In saline implants, implant rupture is obvious because the breast will lose volume and deflate.
 With silicone implants, however, rupture can be suspected by examination and diagnosed through imaging.
 Although the silicone gel used today does not leak into the body if the implant ruptures, we nonetheless recommend that patients have their implants removed and new ones placed, if desired.